bitflow-stream/bitflow-docs/docs/core-functionality.md

 # Core functionality

-This section describes the cores functionality of bitflow.
+This section describes the core functionality of bitflow.

 ## Batch